zakarumych/edict/README.md

   When either of the two entities is despawned, relation is dropped.
   [`Relation`] type may further configure behavior of the bonds.

+* Change tracking.
-* Each component instance is equipped with epoch counter that tracks last potential mutation of the component.
+  Each component instance is equipped with epoch counter that tracks last potential mutation of the component.
   Special query type uses epoch counter to skip entities where component wasn't changed since specified epoch.
   Last epoch can be obtained with [`World::epoch`].